Tgedin/tgedin_blog/README.md

-# From Bricks to Bytes

-A personal journey documenting my transition from urban planning and civil engineering to entrepreneurship, where I explore how innovative solutions can address the systemic inefficiencies I observed in urban environments and beyond.
+# Théo's Blog

+Welcome to my blog! 🚀

+This is where I document my adventures from civil engineering to data science, and occasionally rant about technology, cities, and life.
+Expect a mix of code, coffee-fueled insights, and the occasional existential crisis.

+Built with Next.js, MDX, and a lot of stubbornness.
+Enjoy!

 ## Author